hamza-cskn/memory-allocator/README.md

 ```

 ### Handle aborting
-Library allows you to register 2 handler function.
-Just give pointer
+The library allows you to register 2 handler functions.
+Just give a pointer
 of your handler function.

 And of course, you don't have to register a function.
 It is optional.